07 Feb 2025

 Which types of mortgages or borrowing structures might qualify for first-time buyer stamp duty relief?

-• Joint borrower sole proprietor mortgage – it may be possible for first-time buyers’ relief to be claimed where the other joint borrower has no beneficial interest or right to occupy the property (where they would otherwise not be a first-time buyer).
-There are special rules applying where a new lease is taken on a flat
+It may be possible to claim first-time buyers’ relief where the other joint borrower has no beneficial interest or right to occupy the property (where they would otherwise not be a first-time buyer).
+There are special rules applying when taking on a new lease for a flat.

-• Gifted deposit mortgage – assuming the person who is buying the house is receiving a true gifted deposit, and the donor will not appear on the title deeds or have any beneficial interest in the property, the buyer will be eligible to claim stamp duty relief
+Assuming the person who is buying the house is receiving a true gifted deposit, and the donor will not appear on the title deeds or have any beneficial interest in the property, the buyer will be eligible to claim stamp duty relief.

 What if I am buying a first home in Wales or Scotland?